If you have been wanting to learn to play the ukulele, you're in good company.

 Starting to learn to play the ukulele with a software training program is very much like having your very own personal teacher, but at a fraction of the cost.

-This software, designed by Beatnik, (aka Nick Night - ukulele hedonist, celebrity entertainer and video game creator), has helped thousands of people become fabulous ukulele strummers and pickers.
+This software, designed by Beatnik, (aka Nick Night), has helped thousands of people become fabulous ukulele strummers and pickers.

 Nick has actually developed quite the cult following with his ukulele training software.